RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Using renewable energy is always a great benefit to anyone that’s trying to do their bit for the environment.
 The smart charge system works in three steps by making the energy harnessed a lot more battery-friendly.
 The many protections are always a benefit too, as they’re there for your own safety.

 What makes the whole installation process a lot faster and easier is the lightweight body of the full panel.
-The only real downside is that this charging battery is reliant on just one very unreliable source.
-You can never know what the weather is going to be like and that’s the main issue with being able to fully use this battery.
+The only real downside, if we can call it that, is that this RV solar battery charger is reliant on the sun.
+Not a problem in Nevada or Arizona, but if you're up north, well you never know.

 Best Trickle Charger: